FRIED PANKO SWEET POTATO. HABANERO CREAM. CILANTRO CRISP.

 It’s the noodles that are wonton style.
 Not necessarily meaning there’s wonton with the noodles.
+Smooth with a bite almost like capellini.
 However there are dumplings.

 So there’s Wonton noodles, pork dumplings, Chinese sausage (lap cheong), maitakes mushrooms, scallions, black sesame seeds & miso Thai chile broth.
 Served with Chinese bread sticks.

 Can’t go wrong with this to start November.

 Cannabis infused bacon, scallion, serrano & garlic knots.
 Easiest bread you will ever make.